 \subsection{Experiment Settings}

-\textbf{Datasets}: We conduct experiments on Cifar100 \cite{19} and ImageNet100 (first 100 categories of ILSVRC2012 \cite{20}), with $C_{\max}=100$ global categories, total $K=10$ clients and total $T=100$ FL rounds.
-Before training, each client independently randomly permutes all 100 categories into a cyclic list and determines its category set for each FL round using a sliding window of size 5 with a stride of $5-O$, where $O \in \{5,4,2,0\}$ (i.e., \textbf{O}verlap) denotes the class overlap between adjacent FL rounds.
-When $O=5$, we use stride 0 for 5 consecutive FL rounds before advancing by 5 categories, simulating static category sets in online continual learning.
-For $O\in\{4,2,0\}$, the window strides by $1,3,5$ categories respectively per FL round on the cyclic list (wrapping around after reaching the end), modeling varying category overlap between consecutive FL rounds.
-In each FL round, each client processes 5 window-determined categories with 100 training samples per category disjoint across its all FL rounds, training for $J=20$ epochs.
-Each sample $x$ corresponds to a hard label $y$ but no explicit task label.
-Each client accesses any sample in only one FL round, while identical sample instances (i.e., the same $(x,y)$ pairs) per class without explicit task identifiers.
+\textbf{Datasets}: On CIFAR100 \cite{19} and ImageNet100 (first 100 classes of ILSVRC2012 \cite{20}), we conduct experiments with $C_{\max}=100$ global classes, total $K=10$ clients and total $T=100$ FL rounds.
+Before training, each client independently and randomly permutes all 100 classes into a cyclic list, and pre-defines its per-round class sets via a sliding window of size 5 with stride $5-O$, where $O \in \{5,4,2,0\}$ (i.e., \textbf{O}verlap) denotes the class overlap between adjacent FL rounds.
+When $O=5$, the window remains fixed for 5 consecutive FL rounds and then advances by 5 classes, simulating static class sets in OCL.
+For $O\in\{4,2,0\}$, the window strides by $1,3,5$ classes per FL round along the cyclic list with wrap-around, thereby modeling varying class overlap across consecutive FL rounds.
+In each FL round, every client trains for $J=20$ epochs on 5 window-determined classes using $100$ samples (i.e., $(x,y)$ pairs) per class without explicit task identifiers.
 The local data are non-overlapping for each client across all its FL rounds, but the finite dataset size causes cross-client sample overlap.